A bill to foster stability in Syria, and for other purposes.

 Length: 56 pages

-This bill was introduced on May 21, 2013, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 21, 2013, in a previous session of Congress, but it did not receive a vote.

 May 15, 2013